-AwhiWorld are a transdisciplinary creative studio and innovation lab
+AwhiWorld is a creative innovation studio

 AwhiWorld is grateful for the grants, commissions, private contracts and collaborative peer resourcing that has supported our success.
 Organisations and groups that have worked with us in some capacity since inception include:

 Sistema Whangarei, NorthChamber, Snap Events, Ministry of Social Development, Ministry of Culture and Heritage, All Day Breakfast NZ, Papakura Business Association, Papakura Art Gallery, Accelerating Aotearoa, Audio Foundation, Auckland Libraries Digital Outreach, Papakura Marae, Simple Steps, Piri Marearai, Drury School, Enviroschools Auckland, Edmund Hilary Primary School, Papakura, Donna Cleveland, Charlotte Alexander, Jenna Gavin, Imersia Group, Nathan Homestead, Papakura Local Board, Manurewa Local Board, Oceania Group – Elmwood Village, Uniform, Fred Harrison, Whiri-Aroha, Haare Williams, Mahu Rawiri, Moe Lolesi, Nick Grew, Kelly Kahukiwa, Dargaville Arts Association, The Kauri Museum, Te Uri o Ahua, Creative Technology Northland, Mahuta Digital, Whangarei Art Museum, NorthTec, Creative Northland, Creative New Zealand, Creative Communities, Ministry of Youth Development, BellTech and Aotearoa Digital Arts.